liffiton/Gen-Ed/DEVELOPING.md

 ## Project Structure

-The project is organized into several directories:
+The project repository contains several key files and directories at its root level:

+- **pyproject.toml:** Located at the project root, this is the central configuration file for the Python project, defining metadata, dependencies, and settings for tools like Ruff and mypy.
+- **instance/:** Also located at the project root (typically), this directory is configured via the `FLASK_INSTANCE_PATH` environment variable (usually set in `.env`).
+It holds persistent runtime-generated files not tracked by Git, primarily the application's SQLite database (`[...].db`), but also backups and/or files for domain verification (`.well-known/`).
-- **src:** Contains the primary source code for both the Gen-Ed framework and the applications built on it.
+- **src/:** Contains the primary source code for both the Gen-Ed framework and the applications built on it.
-    - **gened:** The code for the Gen-Ed framework itself, this contains all code *shared* by all Gen-Ed applications.
+    - **gened/:** The code for the Gen-Ed framework itself, containing all code *shared* by all Gen-Ed applications.
 This includes functionality such as authentication, database management, and LTI integration.
-    - **codehelp:** Code specific to the CodeHelp application, primarily focused on interfaces and functionality for specific queries made in CodeHelp.
+    - **codehelp/:** Code specific to the CodeHelp application, primarily focused on interfaces and functionality for specific queries made in CodeHelp.
 This covers both student users, instructors, and admin interfaces.
-    - **starburst:** Code specific to the Starburst application.
+    - **starburst/:** Code specific to the Starburst application.
     - **[dir]/templates:** Jinja2 templates, with templates in an
       application-specific directory often extending base templates in `src/gened/templates`.
-    - **[dir]/migrations:** Migration scripts, either for all Gen-Ed applications (in `src/gened/migrations/`) or application-specific.
-Run `flask --app [application] migrate` for a simple migration interface to apply them.
+    - **[dir]/migrations:** Database migration scripts.
+Scripts in `src/gened/migrations/` apply to the common schema, while scripts in an application-specific directory (e.g., `src/codehelp/migrations/`) apply only to that application's schema.
+These are applied using the custom migration command: `flask --app [application] migrate`.
-- **dev:** Includes scripts and tools for development tasks, such as testing prompts and evaluating models.
+- **dev/:** Includes scripts and tools for development tasks, such as testing prompts and evaluating models.
-- **tests:** Contains unit and integration tests for the Gen-Ed framework and the CodeHelp applications.
+- **tests/:** Contains unit and integration tests for the Gen-Ed framework and the CodeHelp applications.
 Most tests are executed on instances of CodeHelp, even when testing functionality solely contained in `src/gened/`, and Starburst is not tested.